demedomo/.github/profile/README.md

 > Web3 and AI infrastructure

 Hey, Samuel here — founder and solo builder (for now).
+Welcome to WokSpec's Github

 ---